gaojl19/gaojl19.github.io/_pages/about.md

 Projects
 ======
 - Robot Learning with Text-to-Image Models
-    - Explore the possibility of utilizing the knowledge embedded in pre-trained text2image diffusion models to provide visual guidance for robot learning, without any expert demonstrations or human-designed reward functions.
+    - Explore the possibility of **utilizing the knowledge embedded in pre-trained text2image diffusion models to provide visual guidance for robot learning**, without any expert demonstrations or human-designed reward functions.
     - Propose a pipeline using image editing techniques to generate visual goals for example-based visual RL, and experiments in simulation and real-world validates the effectiveness of the proposed method.

 - Dual Representation for Robot Learning under Human Guidance